 You’re never too old – or young – to start planning your retirement.

-Your loved ones, or the charities and organisation that matter to you, may also get a lump sum if you die before taking your pension.
+You can also provide for your loved ones, or the charities and organisation that matter to you, by nominating them to receive a lump sum if you die before taking your pension.
+Log in to your myRPS account to check your nominations and update them if you wish.

 It’s important that you have an idea when you may want to retire or take your benefits, as this will influence the funds that your contributions should be invested in to help build up your pension pot.

-To start with, do you know your Normal Retirement Age?
-This is the age when your employer normally expects you to retire.
+To start with, do you know your Normal Retirement Age (NRA)?
 You can find it in your Key Features guide when you log in to your account.

 Or, if you have selected a Lifestyle Fund (where your funds are managed for you), you can choose your own Target Retirement Age, which can be as low as 50 (depending on your Scheme membership rights) or as high as 75.